Dendy History, Family Crest & Coats of Arms

 Early History of the Dendy family

-Another 191 words (14 lines of text) covering the years 1613 and 1674 are included under the topic Early Dendy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dendy research.
+Another 96 words (7 lines of text) covering the years 1613, 1674, 1806, 1819 and 1831 are included under the topic Early Dendy History in all our PDF Extended History products and printed products wherever possible.

 Dendy Spelling Variations

 Dendy has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Dendy have been found, including Dandie, Dandy, Dande, Dando and others.